-So far, most of our discussions have revolved around mixing in the recording studio setting.
+So far, most of our discussions have revolved around what is mixing and mixing in the recording studio setting.
 But what about mixing in a live setting?
 While some audio engineers prefer cozying up in a studio, some also like to get out every now and then.
 Every good music venue, big or small, needs someone knowledgeable, responsive, and passionate behind the mixing board.
 Many of the skills one learns while mixing a studio are transferrable to live mixing.
 Even so, live mixing presents unique challenges not faced in a studio.
 So what are these differences between live mixing and studio mixing?
 What should one know before entering the live concert fold?

 Time and pressure

 When prepping for a show, the clock’s always ticking.
-Fortunately, most events provide ample time for sound check, at least for the headlining acts and touring bands.
+Fortunately, most events provide ample time for soundcheck, at least for the headlining acts and touring bands.
 For smaller acts, soundcheck might be limited to five minutes before go time.
 While not ideal, most things should already be in order and only require slight tweaking in these instances.

 But, of course, things can go wrong during an act as well.
 This is where the engineer has to act quickly.
 For bigger events, crew members with the venue and/or band typically help out if a cable breaks or gets loose.
 Sometimes the problem lies with the mixing board, house sound, or something harder to locate.
 This is the real test for the sound guy.
 Can the problem be resolved, and in a timely manner?